Member Insurance Program

 In September 2018, IBAS entered into a service agreement with Sage Advisor Resources, a for-profit subsidiary of the Insurance Brokers Association of Alberta (IBAA), to deliver the association’s member insurance program.

-This partnership allowed policyholders who purchased insurance under IBAS’s previous for-profit corporation, IBCO Services Ltd., to continue their coverage through Westport Insurance Corporation (Swiss Re), while having access to a full-service team of advisors.
+This partnership allowed policyholders who purchased insurance under IBAS’s previous for-profit corporation, IBCO Services Ltd., to continue their coverage through Swiss Re (formerly Westport Insurance Corporation), while having access to a full-service team of licensed advisors.

 Errors & Omissions Insurance

-Like every provincial broker association across Canada, IBAS offers E&O insurance as an exclusive member service.
-There are three main reasons members choose us for their E&O needs:
+Like every provincial broker association across Canada, IBAS offers — through a licensed partner — E&O insurance as an exclusive member service.
+There are three main reasons members choose Sage Advisor Resources for their E&O needs:

 - Affordable, superior coverage options from both a carrier and program administrator that know the brokerage business inside and out;